ijeomaodinko/Math-magicians/README.md

 # Math Magician Calculator

-The Math Magicians Calculator is a simple calculator thaat enables you perform simple calculations.
+The Math Magicians Calculator is a simple calculator that enables you perform simple calculations.
 It is built with react and has a Single Page Application that shows information like quotes, etc.

 ## Built With
  - React